fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/extensibility/flight_point.rst

 #####################

-The :class:`~fastoad.model_base.flight_point.FlightPoint` class is designed to store flight parameters for one flight point.
+The :class:`~fastoad.model_base.flight_point.FlightPoint` class is designed to store flight parameters for one flight point of any computed mission.

-It is meant to be the class that performance modules will work with.

 FlightPoint class is meant for:

-    - storing all needed parameters that are needed for performance modelling, including propulsion parameters.
+    - **storing all needed parameters** that are needed for performance modelling, including propulsion parameters.
-    - easily exchanging data with pandas DataFrame.
+    - easily exchanging data with **pandas DataFrame**.
-    - being extensible for new parameters.
+    - **being extensible** for new parameters.

 .. note::